Press Releases

 We urge the public to contact Secretary of the Interior Doug Burgum and Secretary of Agriculture Brooke Rollins to demand immediate reinstatement of unlawfully fired staff.

 Park sites recorded over 331 million recreation visits in 2024, a new all-time high by about one million visits.
 The previous high was set in 2016, the NPS centennial year.
-36 NPS sites recorded their highest-ever visitation last year.

 In just three days, thousands of people passionate about public lands have mobilized to protest at 169 National Park sites across the country.
 On February 26th, the off-duty park ranger group @resistancerangers called for action to protect America’s public lands.
 In the 3 days since, the resistance account has gained 20,000 followers on social media.
 And on Saturday 3/1, thousands of patriotic people showed up to NPS sites to protest, representing a groundswell of nationwide public support for federal workers and the National Park Service’s mission to protect parks for the public and future generations.